pyk595/tp/docs/DeveloperGuide.md

 #### Implementation

 Each `Person` object contains its own list of `ContactedInfo` objects.
-These objects are stored in a List in each `Person` object.
 The class diagram below shows how the recently contacted information feature is implemented in the Model component.

 <img src="images/ModelContactedInfo.png" width="300" />